How to request legal records

 - Appropriate signatures

-Subpoenas should include these authorization forms:
+Subpoenas should include one of these authorization forms:

-- And, if necessary Authorization for Use and Disclosure of Psychotherapy Notes (PDF)
+And, if necessary Authorization for Use and Disclosure of Psychotherapy Notes (PDF)

 Mail Michigan court-issued subpoenas and authorization forms to: